Faithful-Resource-Pack/Docs/pages/manuals/new-doc.md

 ## Markdown

 Markdown is a lightweight markup language with plain-text-formatting syntax, created in 2004.
-You can find a useful cheatsheet [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-You can find a useful online editor for it [here](https://hackmd.io/) (click the blue button saying: `use for free`).
+You can find a useful cheatsheet [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), and a useful online editor for it [here](https://markdownlivepreview.com/).

 ## Other programming/markup languages